Five Priceless Nuggets of Financial Wisdom from The Thomas Crown Affair

 One particular acquisition during the movie stands out.
 Thomas was selling one of his businesses, and the negotiations were intense.
 After Crown signed the final paperwork, the buyers’ agents began gloating about how he was finally “forced to sell something,” and asked him if he had any regrets in how he played the negotiation.

-His response was classic.
-“Regret is typically a waste of time, as is gloating.
+His response was classic: “Regret is typically a waste of time, as is gloating.
 Have you figured out what you are going tell your board of directors once they realize that you paid $30 million more than anyone else was offering?”

 Lastly, Thomas controlled his financial destiny because he owned several businesses.
 According to The Millionaire Next Door, self-employed people are four times more likely to be millionaires than those who work for others.

 As our own bosses, we can control our income capacity, taxes, and expenses.
-Of course, there are risks associated with going into business for yourself – nine out of ten businesses fail.
+Of course, there are risks associated with going into business for yourself; nine out of ten businesses fail.

-And while there is nothing wrong with working for someone else, there is risk in depending on an employer for your financial security.
-Job security is usually an illusion; no degree or amount of experience can guarantee that you won’t be out on the street tomorrow.
+And while there is nothing wrong with working for someone else, there’s risk in depending on an employer for your financial security.
+True security only comes from doing your job well and staying marketable.

-• this is one of my favorite movies…….it let’s me relax and fantasize living a life like the movie character!
+this is one of my favorite movies…….it let’s me relax and fantasize living a life like the movie character!

-• Brilliant article Roshawn.
+Brilliant article Roshawn.

 I used to listen to the Acres of Diamonds tape in my car, back in the ’90s.
 I wore that tape out, along with The Strangest Secret and The Greatest Salesman in the World.
 I had no idea Acres of Diamonds was 100 years old.
 I knew it was vintage, but I was thinking it was produced in the ’50s.
 Great stuff.

-• Hello Mr. Credit Card, I was hoping that there were still some fans out there.
+Hello Mr. Credit Card, I was hoping that there were still some fans out there.
 With this version of the movie being 11 years old, I wasn’t sure how many people would remember it.
 It truly is a awesome form of escapism!

 Hello Bret, I was really surprised to learn how old Acres of Diamonds was as well.
 It’s in the public domain now.
 The principles are just timeless…really great stuff!